Shillingzheng/Gitbook/solutions/billing.md

 ![](https://raw.githubusercontent.com/mixpayme/mixpay-docs/master/images/nabbuba.png)

-As with all other payment integration tools, instant billing allows accepting payments in over 100+cryptocurrencies with a feature to convert revenue to other coins or fiats.
+As with all other payment integration tools, instant billing allows accepting payments in over 20+ cryptocurrencies with a feature to convert revenue to other cryptocurrencies or fiat currencies.

 The ability to immediately send one-time crypto invoices via email or link can be practical in many different cases.

-MixPay is a perfect crypto payment for crypto ebilling，which provides the following benefits:
+MixPay is a perfect crypto payment for crypto ebilling, which provides the following benefits.

 * Global - Accept payment from anywhere in the world.
 * Fast - Lightning fast experience.